Kristina Mladenovic: 2017: First WTA Tour singles title and top-10 singles debut

 At the Porsche Tennis Grand Prix, Mladenovic defeated top-seed Angelique Kerber in the second round and three-time champion Maria Sharapova (who was playing her first WTA tournament after serving a 15-month suspension for failing a drug test) in the semifinals to reach her third WTA Tour singles final of the year.
 Against German wildcard Laura Siegemund (who was playing in her hometown), Mladenovic led 4–1 in the final set tiebreak but ended losing the match 1–6, 6–2, 6–7.

 Mladenovic, seeded No. 14, reached her first career Premier Mandatory singles final at the Madrid Open by defeating her doubles partner Svetlana Kuznetsova in the semifinals.
 In the final, she lost to third seeded Simona Halep in three sets.
 On 15 May (the day after the Madrid final), Mladenovic reached a career-high WTA singles ranking of No. 14.
 Seeded No. 13, Mladenovic lost her singles first round match against Julia Görges at the Italian Open.

 At her home Grand Slam, the French Open, she won her first-round match in a tight three sets against American Jennifer Brady.
 In the second round, she faced the 2012 finalist Sara Errani whom she defeated in straight sets.
 In the third round, she had a close match against Shelby Rogers and advanced to the fourth round, her best showing at this tournament.
-She defeated the defending champion Garbiñe Muguruza in three sets to advance to her second quarterfinal of a Grand Slam tournament in her career.
+She defeated the fourth seed and defending champion Garbiñe Muguruza in three sets to advance to her second quarterfinal of a Grand Slam tournament in her career.
 She then lost to Timea Bacsinszky.

 Her form declined in the second half of the season.
 At Wimbledon, she lost in the singles second round, sustaining a right knee injury in the process.
 Over the next four months, she struggled to get back into shape again and suffered a loss of confidence.
 This caused Mladenovic to lose all twelve of her remaining singles matches of 2018 after winning her first-round singles match at the Washington Open (she won only two sets in those 12 singles matches) at various hard-court tournaments (including the US Open) in North America, Asia and Europe.
 Arguably her worst moment came at the Pan Pacific Open, where she suffered a double bagel defeat in the first round against Wang Qiang.

 However, due to a consistent first half of the season which saw Mladenovic being constantly in the top eight of the Race to Singapore, she eventually broke into the top ten of the singles rankings for the first time in her career (at No. 10) on 23 October 2017, at the start of the WTA Finals.
 And because of big results in that half of the season, Mladenovic called the season "still the best of my career", when opening about her singles slump in the second half of the year.